diecatiamonteiro/final-project-mern/README.md

 1. Navigates to "Artists" or "Venues" page.
 2. Can browse all artists and venues (pagination)
 3. Can use the search bar to type a name.
-4. Can use filters (performance type, venue type, artist genre, location, revenue split) to refine search.
+4. Can use filters (performance type/venue type, artist genre, venue location, revenue split) to refine search.
-5. Clicks "Apply Filters".
+5. Clicks "Search Venues" or "Search Artists".
 6. Sees filtered results.
 7. Clicks on a profile to view more details.